MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/compare-windows-server.md

 ## When to use Windows Server

-Windows Server is a highly versatile, multi-purpose operating system with dozens of roles and hundreds of features, and includes the right for clients to connect directly with appropriate Client Access Licenses (CALs).
+Windows Server is a highly versatile, multi-purpose operating system with dozens of roles and hundreds of features, and includes the right for clients to connect directly with appropriate CALs.
 Windows Server machines can be in the cloud or on-premises, including virtualized on top of Azure Stack HCI.

 :::image type="content" source="media/compare-windows-server/windows-server-scenarios.png" alt-text="When to use Windows Server 2019 over Azure Stack HCI" border="false" lightbox="media/compare-windows-server/windows-server-scenarios.png":::